JustinsCOC/JustinsCOC/README.md

 # Project Roadmap

+Note: Script in main.py is old and was meant to track CWL player performance.
+This needs to be edited to track only specific clan performance and NOT CWL.

 This roadmap outlines the planned development milestones for the project.

 ## Milestone 1: Clash of Clans API Integration